debops/debops/docs/ansible/roles/docker_service/defaults-detailed.rst

   following keys: ``test`` (list), ``interval`` (string), ``timeout`` (string), ``retries`` (integer), ``start_period`` (string).

+``config_files``
+  Optional, list of dictionaries.
+Configuration files to create on the host before starting the container.
+Each entry creates a file that can then be bind-mounted into the container via the ``volumes`` parameter.
+The container is automatically restarted when a config file changes.
+Two modes are
+  supported:

+  ``dest``
+    Required, string.
+Absolute path on the host where the file will be created.
+Parent directories are created automatically.

+  ``content``
+    Optional, string.
+Inline file content.
+Mutually exclusive with ``src``.
+    Jinja2 expressions are evaluated at variable expansion time.

+  ``src``
+    Optional, string.
+Path to a Jinja2 template file, relative to the Ansible ``templates/`` search path.
+Mutually exclusive with ``content``.

+  ``mode``
+    Optional, string.
+File permissions.
+Defaults to ``0644``.

+  ``owner``
+    Optional, string.
+File owner.
+Defaults to ``root``.

+  ``group``
+    Optional, string.
+File group.
+Defaults to ``root``.

+``config_dir``
+  Optional, dictionary.
+A directory of template files to render on the host, useful for applications that need many configuration files (e.g. Homepage).
+  The directory tree is scanned using ``community.general.filetree`` and all files are rendered as Jinja2 templates.
+The container is automatically restarted when any file changes.

+  ``src``
+    Required, string.
+Path to a directory of template files on the Ansible Controller.
+Relative paths are resolved against the ``templates/`` search path.
+The directory structure is replicated under ``dest``.

+  ``dest``
+    Required, string.
+Absolute path on the host where the rendered files will be placed.
+This directory can then be bind-mounted into the container via ``volumes``.

+  ``mode``
+    Optional, string.
+Default file permissions for rendered files.
+Individual file permissions from the source tree take precedence.
+Defaults to ``0644``.

+  ``owner``
+    Optional, string.
+File owner.
+Defaults to ``root``.

+  ``group``
+    Optional, string.
+File group.
+Defaults to ``root``.

+``postgresql``
+  Optional, dictionary.
+When present, the role automatically provisions a PostgreSQL database and user via the :ref:`debops.postgresql` role.
+The database password is auto-generated and stored in the DebOps secret directory.
+See :ref:`docker_service__ref_postgresql` for details.

 ``nginx``
   Optional, dictionary.
 When present and ``enabled: true``, configures an :command:`nginx` reverse proxy virtual host for this service.
 See